← Back to Blog

 Machining:

-• Cycle time: 1-3 seconds per piece
+• Cycle times are significantly slower per piece

 When Machining Makes Sense

-Machining is the right choice for:
+Machining is a commonly preferred choice for:

 • Non-standard geometries that no standard die can produce